zielesny/CIP/README.md

 **CIP_1.0.zip** (for Mathematica 7 or higher) - CIP 1.0 is the basic operational release.

 # Acknowledgements
-The continous support of [GNWI - Gesellschaft für naturwissenschaftliche Informatik mbH](http://www.gnwi.de) is gratefully acknowledged.
+The support of [GNWI - Gesellschaft für naturwissenschaftliche Informatik mbH](http://www.gnwi.de) is gratefully acknowledged.